aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/text-features-supported-on-epub-export/_index.md

 Exported to HTML as &lt;span&gt; elements.

 Each Run node in the model is exported as a separate span to retain formatting properly.
-Some documents can contain many runs that are unrequired and can be joined.
-In the resulting HTML document this can result in a few extra span elements.
+Some documents can contain multiple runs that are unrequired and can be joined.
+In the resulting HTML document this can result in many extra span elements.

 There is a method Document.JoinRunsWithSameFormatting to avoid this situation.
 It can be called before exporting to HTML.